SAP-archive/teched2021-DEV162/exercises/ex1/README.md

     https://developers.sap.com/tutorials/cp-mobile-dev-kit-quick-start.html

-1. At the end of the template process, the MDKApp will be opened as a workspace in Business Application Studio.
+1. At the end of the creation process, the MDKApp will be opened as a workspace in Business Application Studio.

     ![MDK](images/img-opening-workspace.png)